Maple

 USDC

 Created by Circle, a regulated FinTech, USDC is a trusted, widely accepted, and highly liquid digital dollar.
-USDC is 100% collateralized with a combination of cash and US Treasuries.
+USDC is 100% collateralized with a combination of cash and U.S. Treasuries.
 USDC reserves are held in the custody and management of leading U.S. financial institutions, including BlackRock and BNY Mellon.
 Circle is regulated as a licensed money transmitter under U.S. state law.
 Circle’s financial statements are audited annually and subject to review by the SEC.
-As a regulated payment token, Circle claim that USDC will remain redeemable 1 for 1 with the U.S. Dollar.
+As a regulated payment token, Circle claims that USDC will remain redeemable 1 for 1 with the U.S. Dollar.

 Risk of Loss